staples-sparx/StaplesLabs.github.io/index.md

 Data, Machine Learning, Predictive Modeling, Real-time Distributed Systems, Clojure** have all been our bread-and-butter since 2010, and this is not going to stop any time soon!

+Staples is the world's **3rd largest eCommerce player**.
+No problem is trivial.
+You want scale, a firehose of data, the chance to target & impact **50 million users**... we got it!

 # Join the Team